Unidata/git-recipes/cookbook.md

 		#
 		no changes added to commit (use "git add" and/or "git commit -a")

-This is saying that the file is in the repository, but it has been modified and not committed to the repository.
+This is saying that the file is in the repository, but it has been modified and it is not committed.

 You can commit that change to repository with